The romantic gesture of homemade chocolates

-Box them up in a red velvet box with a layer of parchment paper or just serve them on your favorite tray.
+Or, if you aren’t feeling so ambitious as to create your own box of chocolates, just serve them on your favorite tray at the end of the meal so that you and your love can enjoy them together.
 The fact that you made the effort is almost guaranteed to bring your lover to their knees.

 - 3 oz premium dark chocolate*

-- 1/3 c half and half
+- 1/3 cup half and half

 - 2-3 tbsp your favorite dried fruit I recommend using blueberries and raspberries